The Best Walks in the UK For Summer

-The UK is filled with spectacular landscapes, from vast national parks to picture-perfect coastal settings.
-As spring approaches, dust off your walking boots and celebrate the beginning of brighter, warmer days by embarking on one of the finest walking trails in the country.
-Here are the best walks in the UK for spring…
+The UK is filled with spectacular landscapes, from vast national parks to picture-perfect coastal settings – so dust off your walking boots and celebrate the sunshine by embarking on one of the finest walking trails in the country.
+Here are the best walks in the UK.

 Brownsea Island, Dorset

 ‘Going to Brownsea is just like setting off on holiday,’ says Phil Dyke, the National Trust’s coast and marine adviser, ‘You have to get there on a boat, it’s a proper journey.
 It feels like another world.’
 Found in middle of Poole Harbour in Dorset, Brownsea Island is a true gem.
 A five-mile walk route takes you round the island, with plenty of wildlife to see along the way including red squirrels, dragonflies, deer and lizards all in residence.
 Explore a variety of landscapes and habitats including freshwater lakes, a sheltered lagoon, beaches, an abandoned village, grasslands and seashores.

 Located within Devon’s Exmoor National Park, the Valley of Rocks is a glorious sight – particularly when the weather’s on your side.
 Found at the mouths of the wooded gorges of the East and West Lyn rivers, it’s reached by an easy walk from the village of Lynmouth along the coast road.
 Once here, you can climb to the cliff tops for unparalleled views of the seascape.

 Explore the rolling woodlands of the National Trust’s Blickling Estate, a Jacobean mansion with magnificent gardens in Norfolk.
 The route takes you across a mixture of gentle slopes, woods, and open fields, and you’ll visit a number of historic points along the way including a pyramid mausoleum and an 18th century tower built for watching steeplechases once held in the park.